sogaiu/janet-editor-elf/doc/emacs.md

 Indentation of lines should work via `Tab` and happen automatically via `Enter` -- though these might depend on per-user Emacs settings.

-Indenting of regions should work, but is likely to be slow for larger regions.
-There is hope this may be improved at some point.

 At present it is not recommended to use `indent-region` on regions containing long strings as it may lead to undesirable modification of leading spaces.